mathieucarbou/YaSolR/docs/index.md

 It is also a big **Open-Source** project following **best development practices**.

 - ⚡ **Best reactivity** with more than 3 adjustments per second
-    - Other routers: usually around 1 adjustment per second or 1 every 2 seconds (👎)

 - 📊 **Fast measurements**: YaSolR can read about 20 measurements per second
-    - Other routers: usually around 5 measurements per second or less (👎)

 - 🎯 **PID algorithm with filtering**: YaSolR uses an advanced PID to control the routing, which leads to:
     - More precision